 Khun Deng Guay Jub Yuan

 It’s rare to find such an eclectic mix of customers with office ladies sitting next to tattooed backpackers, but it’s a testament to the rich pork soup and firm white noodles that the queue is out the door around peak times.
 The price is also a firm favourite, as you can get a bowl of noodle soup and a drink for only 50 baht.
-Khun Deng Guay Jub Yuan Restaurant is hot, hectic, and a great experience for anyone who wants to eat a genuine lunch in Bangkok.
+Khun Deng Guay Jub Yuan Restaurant is hot, hectic, and a great experience for anyone who wants to eat a genuine Thai lunch in Bangkok.

-Roti Mataba has a reputation that spans the whole of Bangkok, and yet the hand painted sign, well worn kitchen and absolute lack of style make it seem like a place to avoid.
+Roti Mataba has a reputation that spans the whole of Bangkok, and yet the hand-painted sign, well-worn kitchen and absolute lack of style make it seem like a place to avoid.
 Thankfully, this well-established shophouse continues to prosper thanks to word of mouth praise from all the inquisitive souls who step inside to order delicious curries and flavoured roti bread, including mataba (fried and folded roti bread with filling inside).
-There is limited seating upstairs and a few tables and stools on the pavement outside, but if you are only having a rotis, take your rich, flavoured bread to the park over the road and enjoy your snack with the Chao Phraya River flowing in the background.
+There is limited seating upstairs and a few tables and stools on the pavement outside, but if you're only having a roti, take your rich, flavoured bread to the park over the road and enjoy your snack with the Chao Phraya River flowing in the background.

-- Opening Hours: 09:00 – 22:00 (closed on Monday)
+- Opening Hours: Tuesday–Sunday from 9am to 10.30pm (closed on Mondays)